theomeli/text-retrieval-engine/README.md

 # Text Retrieval Engine

-This project implements a parallel information retrieval engine and it will use the core of a multicore system.
+This project implements a parallel information retrieval engine and it will use the cores of a multicore system.
-The project supports two basic functions which is 1) the creation of an inverted index of a documents collection and 2) the processing of a set of queries.
+The project supports two basic functions 1) the creation of an inverted index of a documents collection and 2) the processing of a set of queries.
 More specifically:

 1. *Index creation*: a txt file is given as an input.
 In this file each line has the document id and subsequently its words.
 File's first line contains the number of documents that file has in total.
 For example: <br />
 ```